 Likewise, Final Fantasy VI had the famous opera scene, where the mother of all contrived coincidences leads to Celes having to play in an opera.
 It tells something about the skill of everyone involved in that scene that many gamers were moved by the events of the opera, which are fictional even within the fiction they're currently following.

 Also in Final Fantasy VII, Cloud and Aeris(or Tifa or Yuffie, depending on how you play the game — though the scene is just outright skipped if you're with Barret) get to play pivotal roles in a brief play during the Gold Saucer segment.

 The relevance of the play "Loveless" in Crisis Core

-Night Springs in Alan Wake, an obvious parody of The Twilight Zone, which Alan wrote a few episodes of before writing novels, as his manager Barry later mentions.
+Night Springs in Alan Wake, an obvious pastiche of The Twilight Zone, which Alan wrote a few episodes of before writing novels, as his manager Barry later mentions.
 It fits type two as well, as Alan gets to watch the show on certain TV sets during the course of the game.

 We also get to read two pages from Alan's most recent novel, The Sudden Stop, a reference to Remedy's earlier Max Payne games.
 The pages are even written in Max's Private Eye Monologue style and read by his voice actor.